 Airlines are among the best industries for loyalty programs, alongside hotels, restaurants, coffee shops, and more.
 And all of them can have the tiered option for their loyalty program.

-These are examples of how you can include tiers in your loyalty program to make it more appealing to your customers.
+These are examples of how you can include tiers in your customer loyalty program to make it more appealing to your customers.

 When a customer is making or completing a purchase from your store or website, they’ll be looking forward to what the next tier is and what rewards will be unlocked.